Krishan00007/C-program-notes/c program.c.md

 15 x 9 = 135
 15 x 10 = 150
 ```
-## 11:To convert Fahrehnite to Celcius
+## 11:Write a source code to convert Fahrehnite to Celcius
 ```
 //to convert fahrehnite to celcius
 #include<stdio.h>